Reflecting on the local elections: a Y-PERN perspective

 Mayoral Elections

-One significant point of note was the turnout of 191,279 (just under 30%) – much higher than the YNY Mayoral Combined Authority (MCA) transition team expected and a positive sign of initial recognition and buy-in from voters (and in line with most initial mayoral elections).
+One significant point of note was the turnout of 191,279 (just under 30%) – higher than many expected and a positive sign of initial recognition and buy-in from voters for the new combined authority (and in line with most previous initial mayoral elections in England).

-Skaith will seek to hit the ground running and my sense is he will welcome the proactive approaches to pre-election engagement by our Y-PERN universities in supporting the YNY MCA transition team.
-It is important to maintain this work both through the YNY MCA transition team links and also via his emerging mayoral advisory team..
+Skaith will seek to hit the ground running and will welcome the proactive approaches to pre-election engagement by our Y-PERN universities in supporting the YNY Mayoral Combined Authority (MCA) transition team.
+Y-PERN will actively seek to develop existing relationships with YNY MCA officers and also the new mayor’s advisory team.

 Key Takeaways